Las Ventanas al Paraiso, A Rosewood Resort

 The other thing that sets Las Ventanas apart is its menu; with two excellent restaurants to choose from, one inspired by the sea and the grill (freshest catch!) and the other regionally ordered with inspired and interesting dishes from throughout the states of Mexico.
 Being in Baja, we ordered from the catch of the day Lobster menu, opting for Lobster grilled with a mole dressing (a rich delicious combination of cocoa and chillies originating from the state of Pueblo).

 Service here is more than perfect, warm and friendly but you wait for nothing and nothing is too much trouble.
-Friendly waiters explained the menu to us and entertained by preparing guacamole to our tastes at the table pre-dinner with margarita cocktails, and by preparing the regional favorites of candied dry fruit, including cacti and pumpkin at the table with caramel churros for a sweet treat after dinner.
+Friendly waiters explained the menu to us and entertained by preparing guacamole to our tastes at the table pre-dinner with margarita cocktails, and by preparing the regional favourites of candied dry fruit, including cacti and pumpkin at the table with caramel churros for a sweet treat after dinner.
 The sommelier recommended some accompanying desert wine, this time from their extensive European cellar.
-Tequila is the choice tipple however, with their tequila bar having an impressive collection of over 150 tequilas and each guest gifted a beautiful ceramic bottle of smooth tequila on arrival along with unique accompaniments from flavored salts to tomato and lime juices so you savour it as only a connoisseur would!
+Tequila is the choice tipple however, with their tequila bar having an impressive collection of over 150 tequilas and each guest gifted a beautiful ceramic bottle of smooth tequila on arrival along with unique accompaniments from flavoured salts to tomato and lime juices so you savour it as only a connoisseur would!

 The spa at Las Ventanas is well-worth retreating to - we enjoyed the hotel's signature 90-minute massage that can be tailored to your needs, and with your choice of music and oils from the menu to suit your mood that day, it is a fun and unique experience.
 The relaxation lounge consists of a chic palapa with day beds set in a beautiful tropical oasis where post massage fresh juices and tropical fruit sticks are served while you unwind with the hotel's signature laid-back but attentive service; it's definitely the place to while away an afternoon!